International Health Terminology Standards Development Organisation: Governance

-Strategic Directions
+Strategic directions

 The broad vision for IHTSDO is set out in their Articles of Association.
-In 2015, the General Assembly and the management board agreed that the organization's focus for the subsequent 5 years would be (1) demonstrate successful large scale implementations of SNOMED CT (2) remove barriers to adoption for customers and stakeholders, (3) enable continuous development of our product to meet customer requirements, (4) provide scalable products and services that drive SNOMED CT adoption, and (5) set new trends and shape new technologies that increase the overall use of SNOMED CT.
+A new five-year plan was formulated in 2015.

 IHTSDO aims to achieve interoperability and harmonization between its terminology products and those standards produced by other international standards development organisations (SDOs).
 In support of this IHTSDO has negotiated a number of collaboration agreements with other SDOs, such as the World Health Organization, HL7, International Council of Nurses, IEEE, Regenstrief Institute & NPU, openEHR, and WONCA.

 Meetings

 IHTSDO organizes periodic conferences.
 Generally within these conferences time is allocated to meetings of advisory groups, project groups and SIGs, to enable them to meet face to face.
 In addition there are meetings of the Member Forum and the Affiliate Forum.
 Advisory Groups, PGs and SIGs also communicate throughout the year via conference calls and manage messages and documents in a content management system (CMS).

+Awards

+SNOMED International's Award of Excellence is awarded annually.

+SNOMED International’s Lifetime Achievement Award is awarded annually.